cncf/foundation/README.md

 A lot of project, SIG, and TOC-related content is in the TOC [repo](https://github.com/cncf/toc#cncf-technical-oversight-committee-toc). [cncf.io](https://cncf.io) has information on all programs offered publicly by CNCF.

 The list of maintainers for each CNCF project is held in the [project-maintainers.csv](project-maintainers.csv) file.
-An existing project maintainer can update this list by Pull Request, and they should also raise a service desk ticket to request corresponding changes to the project's CNCF-run maintainer mailing list.
+An existing project maintainer can update this list by Pull Request, and they should also email cncf-maintainer-changes@cncf.io (or raise a service desk ticket) to request corresponding changes to the project's CNCF-run maintainer mailing list.

 ## How to request changes